Marta Casals Istomin: Pablo Casals

 In 1957, she married the 80-year-old Casals and together they founded the Casals Festival in San Juan, Puerto Rico, and the Puerto Rico Symphony Orchestra.
 As Co-Chairwoman of the Board and Music Director of the Casals Festival, she became a force for the development of fine music on the island.
 In 1959, Casals Istomin co-founded the Puerto Rico Conservatory of Music.
 When her husband died in 1973, she took upon herself the responsibility of running the festival.
 That same year she established a string instrument program for young children which has produced most of the string players for the Puerto Rico Symphony Orchestra.
 She also acted as visiting cello professor in the Curtis Institute of Music in Philadelphia, Pennsylvania.
 Casals Istomin was named Vice-President of the Casals Foundation and Museum in Barcelona, Spain.

 The Kennedy Center's Terrace Concerts

 Casals Istomin met pianist Eugene Istomin and they were married on February 15, 1975.
-In 1979, she resigned from her position in the Casals Festival and from 1980-1990 served as the Artistic Director of the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+In 1979, she resigned from her position in the Casals Festival and from 1980 to 1990 served as the artistic director of the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 During her years as director she founded The Kennedy Center's Terrace Concerts.
 She also established the largest ballet series in the United States.